 With up to 6 editing suites running simultaneously at all times, our team of Arabic, French, German and English-speaking producers and editors ploughed through literally hundreds of hours of priceless historic film footage that documents Qatar, its people and the growth of a proud nation – again much of it previously unseen by the outside world.

 At the same time our graphics team created an outstanding animated-AV that told the story of Qatar’s once vitally important, sea faring pearl trade.

 To help do this, extensive research was undertaken and numerous transcripts written up by our production teams to painstakingly help piece together Qatar’s various stories in the most compelling and authentic manner – many of the stories and story tellers providing emotional accounts and intimate portraits of what Qatar once was and then became.

-Working closely with QM, APD and museum curators Barker Langham, our task was to carefully craft this priceless historic footage together with our modern day, newly filmed material to produce a large diversity of carefully constructed films – each film designed to add a very different dimension to the story of Qatar and the advancement of its people.
+Working closely with QM, APD and NMoQ curatorial team, our task was to carefully craft this priceless historic footage together with our modern day, newly filmed material to produce a large diversity of carefully constructed films – each film designed to add a very different dimension to the story of Qatar and the advancement of its people.

 Digital assets included a wide spread of different deliverables, including interviews, mini-documentaries, animations and photographs.
 A wide variety of different editorial subjects allowed for the telling of many stories – most with durations of 1-3 minutes.